privacybydesign/irma-frontend-packages/plugins/irma-server/README.md

 the result from the session is fetched on the server, you can override (parts of) the `start` and/or `result` properties.

+With the option `handle` you can specify a particular session pointer.
+This can be used to handle an already existing session.
+This option does not override the default `start` properties.
+This means that in case of an error a session might still be restarted using the properties from `start`.
+If you do not want any restart to be possible, you can set `start` to false.

 **It is recommended to not start sessions or fetch results on the IRMA server from a web browser**, but have a service in between that starts the session and checks the result for you.
 So in the browser the `url` property of `session`